 69. Toejam & Earl (Sega Genesis)

-Two stoner aliens wandering around outer space getting attacked by random bullshit while looking for their spaceship.
+Two stoner aliens wandering around outer space getting attacked by random BS while looking for their spaceship.
 Such elegant beauty.

 68. Chip and Dale’s Rescue Rangers (NES)